Tufts is now requiring vaccination against COVID-19 for ALL faculty, staff, vendors, and affiliates. More Information

 COVID-19 vaccines and arrival

 All in-person students are required to have been vaccinated against COVID-19 unless they have received a medical or religious accommodation.
 We encourage you to get vaccinated now and upload your proof of vaccination to our secure Patient Portal by July 1.
-If you are receiving a two-dose vaccination (Pfizer, Moderna), do not upload your information until you have received both doses, even if that is after the July 1 deadline.
+If you are receiving a two-dose vaccination (Pfizer, Moderna), please upload your documentation even if you have only received your first dose.
+You may upload documentation of your second dose after you receive it.
+This way, we will know you are in process of being fully vaccinated.
+(Note: the text in italics was added on July 22.) do not upload your information until you have received both doses, even if that is after the July 1 deadline.
 If you have any questions or concerns about getting the COVID-19 vaccine, please talk to your trusted medical provider.

 Students who are unable to access the vaccine over the summer should contact the Office of the Dean of Student Affairs in order to arrange an arrival time that allows for quarantine before they plan to participate in any programming.
 Students who have been vaccinated but have not submitted proper vaccination records will need to follow the procedure for unvaccinated students until their documentation has been received, which may delay their ability to fully participate in programming.